SECURE Act: For employers

+The law also provides a maximum tax credit of $500 per year to small employers who create a 401(k) or SIMPLE IRA plan with automatic enrollment.
+If a multiple employer plan is set up with automatic enrollment, each eligible employer participating in the plan may claim a separate tax credit.
+For this tax credit, an employer is eligible if it had no more than 100 employees who received at least $5,000 of compensation from the employer in the preceding year.

 For employees

 Participants in 401(k) and other defined-contribution plans (including traditional IRAs) can delay taking required minimum distributions until they reach the age of 72, an increase from the current age of 70.5.
 Participants are also permitted to continue contributing to traditional IRAs even after turning 70.5, which was previously prohibited.
 The SECURE Act also permits graduate students to treat stipends and non-tuition fellowship payments as compensation for the purposes of contributing to IRAs.

-Under the SECURE Act, parents can withdraw up to $5,000 from their individual 401(k) or similar workplace retirement savings plans for each new child without incurring the 10% additional penalty tax for taking an early distribution.
+Under the SECURE Act, parents can withdraw up to $5,000 from their individual 401(k) or similar workplace retirement savings plans for each new child within one year of the birth or adoption of the child, without incurring the 10% additional penalty tax for taking an early distribution.

 Employees who purchase an annuity in their 401(k) can move their annuity to another 401(k) plan at a different employer or to an IRA without paying surrender charges or other penalty fees.

 529 plan changes

 The SECURE Act allows people saving money in a tax-advantaged 529 plan to use up to $10,000 to pay off student loans.

-529 plans can now also be used to pay for the costs of apprenticeship programs.
+529 plans can now also be used to pay for the fees, books, supplies, and equipment for apprenticeship programs.
+In order to be eligible, the apprenticeship program must be registered with and certified by the U.S. Department of Labor under section 1 of the National Apprenticeship Act.